Interior of the Horizon of BTZ Black Hole: Summary and Discussions

 In this paper quantization of a free scalar field in BTZ black hole background including the region inside the horizon is studied.
 The normal modes of a scalar field in black hole background are obtained from those of AdS$_3$ spacetime by suitable coordinate transformations.
 These normal modes turn out to be not eigenstates of energy and momentum.
 We quantized a scalar field on the same constant-$t$ slice $\Sigma$ in both regions I and III: K-G inner products are computed on the constant $t$ slice $\Sigma$ obtained by combining those in both regions.
 By changing the basis of the normal modes to that of eigenstates of energy and momentum it is found that the creation and annihilation operators in each regions I and III can be identified as CFT primary operators in boundary CFTs.
 The vacuum state is shown to be the TFD (\ref{TFD}).

 Then a scalar field behind a horizon of a two-sided BTZ black hole is quantized by using the matching condition of \cite{Raju1} for normal modes.
 It is found that the scalar field just inside the horizon is expanded in terms of the normal modes, $\Phi^{\text{II}(\nu)}_{E,p}$ and $\Phi^{\text{II}(-\nu)}_{E,p}$, while deep inside the horizon it is expanded into $ \Phi^{\text{II}(\nu)}_{E,p}$ and $\tilde{\Phi}^{\text{II}(\nu)}_{E,p}$.
-It is shown that the scalar field can be smoothly connected across the horizon by using the matching condition and the scalar field also satisfies correct equal time commutation relations behind the horizon.
+The result that there exist two independent sets of normal modes inside the horizon is in accord with the fact that particles come into region II from both regions I and III.
+It is shown that the scalar field can be connected across the horizon by using the matching condition and the scalar field also satisfies correct equal time commutation relations behind the horizon.
 It is, however, shown that there are still undetermined coefficients in the normal modes for a scalar field deep inside the horizon.
 The matching condition at the horizon is not sufficient to determine a scalar theory inside the horizon of BTZ black hole uniquely.
 It is found that a mode expansion of a scalar field behind the horizon depends on extra functions $F^{(i)}_n(E,p)$.
 Then we imposed a certain appropriate condition (\ref{FFcond}) on $F^{(i)}_n(E,p)$ and obtained a new propagator between two points on opposite sides of the horizon, respectively.
 This is a boundary condition at the future.
-The boundary limit of this propagator will not coincide with the bulk-to-boundary propagator of \cite{KOS} and the propagator of \cite{Ichinose}\cite{GT}, because the mode functions (\ref{ps1})-(\ref{ps4}) are composed of both $\Phi_{E,p}^{\text{II}(\nu)}$ and $\tilde{\Phi}_{E,p}^{\text{II}(\nu)}$.
+The boundary limit of this propagator will not coincide with the propagator of \cite{Ichinose}, \cite{GT} and \cite{KOS} , because the mode functions (\ref{ps1})-(\ref{ps4}) are composed of both $\Phi_{E,p}^{\text{II}(\nu)}$ and $\tilde{\Phi}_{E,p}^{\text{II}(\nu)}$.
 If the resolution of the ambiguity of the internal modes in sec.9 is appropriate, then the boundary CFT's have the information on the bulk operators inside.
 It will be possible to obtain information on the structure of the interior of the horizon by studying the propagator (\ref{propa}).
+On the other hand, if the propagator (\ref{propa}) does not coincide with those of \cite{Ichinose}, \cite{GT} and \cite{KOS}, however, then this may imply that the propagator (\ref{propa}) might have some non-analyticity at the horizon.
+Then it may be necessary to examine the validity of the matching condition and to seek its modification.